platformsh/platformsh-docs/overview/ssh.rst

 One of the ways `Platform <https://platform.sh/>`_ keeps things secure is by using :ref:`SSH` behind the scenes.
 Users connect to their Platform :ref:`git` repo and to their Platform :term:`CLI` using SSH.

-a public-private keypair
+A RSA public/private keypair
 **************************

-SSH requires two keys to get started - a private key kept secret by the user, and a public key stored with the `Platform <https://platform.sh/>`_ account.
+SSH requires two `RSA keys <https://en.wikipedia.org/wiki/RSA_(cryptosystem)>` - a private key kept secret by the user, and a public key stored with the Platform.sh account.
 These keys are called "the public-private keypair" and usually look like random lines of characters, like this.

 a private key ::